-One of my most favored Swiss watchmakers has revealed a number of new timepieces for the SIHH 2011 event.
-The IWC Portofino Hand-Wound Eight Days Caliber 59210 (Ref.
-5101) is among them.
-Playing on the crowded field of -ahem- “affordable” luxury dress watches, IWC Portofino has always been somewhat of an ugly duck in the family of beautiful swans.
-Now, however, the model is updated and is moved a tad upmarket.
+Playing on the crowded field of -ahem- “affordable” luxury dress watches, the Portofino range has always been somewhat of an ugly duck in the family of beautiful swans.
+Now, however, updated with the 2011 IWC Portofino Hand-Wound Eight Days Caliber 59210 (Ref.
+5101) model, the collection has been moved a tad upmarket.

 The new IWC Portofino Hand-Wound 8 Days will be the most expensive model in the line-up, which will also include a Portofino Automatic (Ref.
 3565,) Portofino Chronograph (Ref.
 3910,) and Portofino Dual Time (Ref.
 3610) timekeeper that features a handy GMT complication.

-Having successfully absorbed the core DNA of the recently refreshed IWC Portuguese family, the new model features a similar dial layout, is powered by an in-house Caliber 59210 manual-wind movement, and will soon be available both in stainless steel and in rose gold.
+Having successfully absorbed the core DNA of the recently refreshed Portuguese family, the 2011 model features a similar dial layout, is powered by an in-house Caliber 59210 manual-wind movement, and will soon be available both in stainless steel and in rose gold.

 The movement in question belongs to the Cal.
 50000 family of engines and, being almost 38 millimeters in diameter, is rather large.